OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Finding the correct method to hook is typically the hardest part and can take quite some time depending on the level of obfuscation.
 As developers typically reuse existing libraries, it is a good approach to search for strings and license files that identify the used library.
 Once the library has been identified, examine the non-obfuscated source code to find methods which are suited for dynamic instrumentation.

 As an example, let's say that you find an application which uses an obfuscated OkHTTP3 library.
-The [documentation](https://square.github.io/okhttp/3.x/okhttp/ "OkHTTP3 documentation") shows that the CertificatePinner.Builder class is responsible for adding pins for specific domains.
+The [documentation](https://square.github.io/okhttp/3.x/okhttp/ "OkHTTP3 documentation") shows that the `CertificatePinner.Builder` class is responsible for adding pins for specific domains.
 If you can modify the arguments to the [Builder.add method](https://square.github.io/okhttp/3.x/okhttp/okhttp3/CertificatePinner.Builder.html#add-java.lang.String-java.lang.String...- "Builder.add method"), you can change the hashes to the correct hashes belonging to your certificate.
-Finding the correct method can be done in either two ways:
+Finding the correct method can be done in either two ways, as explained in [this blog post](https://blog.nviso.eu/2019/04/02/circumventing-ssl-pinning-in-obfuscated-apps-with-okhttp/) by Jeroen Beckers:

 - Search for hashes and domain names as explained in the previous section.
 The actual pinning method will typically be used or defined in close proximity to these strings
 - Search for the method signature in the SMALI code